EPSRC logo

 Title: ''Mechanically-intelligent'' Intra-operative Tissue Assessment for Robot-Assisted Surgery (MIRAS)

-Principal Investigator: Chen, Dr Y
+Principal Investigator: Chen, Professor Y

 Other Investigators:

-Hand, Professor D Good, Mr D W
+Hand, Professor D Good, Mr D W Reuben, Professor RL

 Researcher Co-Investigators: